Castration-resistant prostate cancer: Treatments targeting the androgen pathway

 - Duke University Medical Center

 Despite initial response rates of 80 to 90 percent, nearly all men eventually develop progressive disease following ADT; this is referred to as castration-resistant prostate cancer.
 Contemporary research in men with castration-resistant prostate cancer has led to the development of multiple agents that improved overall survival in phase III trials (table 1).

 Insights into the mechanisms by which androgens stimulate growth of prostate cancer cells is leading to the development of new treatments with clinically significant activity in men with castration-resistant prostate cancer.
 These approaches are discussed here.

 Overviews of the management of advanced castration-sensitive and castration-resistant prostate cancer are presented separately.
-(See "Overview of the treatment of disseminated prostate cancer".)
+(See "Overview of the treatment of disseminated castration-sensitive prostate cancer" and "Overview of the treatment of castration-resistant prostate cancer (CRPC)".)

 - Montgomery RB, Mostaghel EA, Vessella R, et al. Maintenance of intratumoral androgens in metastatic prostate cancer: a mechanism for castration-resistant tumor growth.
 Cancer Res 2008; 68:4447.